joshholla/dotfiles/README.md

 ============
 Clone and run this on a new EC2 instance running Ubuntu 12.04.2 LTS to configure your `bash` and `emacs` development environment as follows:
+[This is going to be edited to my liking]

 ```sh
 cd $HOME